madelinekay/aperture/README.md

 # Aperture

-Ongoing project that allows users to post and display photography.
+(Instagram clone)[https://apertura.netlify.app/] that allows users to post and display photography.
 Future updates will include the ability to react to posts, and create and share collaborative albums.

 ## Homepage